 Monrovia is a medium-sized city located in the state of California.
 With a population of 37,463 people and eight constituent neighborhoods, Monrovia is the 216th largest community in California.

 Housing costs in Monrovia are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 Monrovia is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Monrovia is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Monrovia who work in office and administrative support (13.34%), management occupations (13.10%), and sales jobs (10.75%).
+Overall, Monrovia is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Monrovia who work in office and administrative support (13.40%), management occupations (12.96%), and sales jobs (10.70%).

 Also of interest is that Monrovia has more people living here who work in computers and math than 95% of the places in the US.

-The population of Monrovia is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.37% of adults in Monrovia have a bachelor's degree or even advanced degree.
+The education level of Monrovia citizens is very high relative to the national average among all cities (21.84%): 36.56% of adults in Monrovia have a bachelor's degree or even advanced degree.

 The most common language spoken in Monrovia is English.
 Other important languages spoken here include Spanish and Chinese.